 Harvest: Hand harvested on 16th and 20th 2018.

 Vinification: Fermented in open-top stainless steel fermenters.
 Hand plunged two times daily.
 Post fermentation soak for two to three weeks followed by maturation in barrel.

-Maturation: Matured in French oak barriques for 20 months (40% new).
+Maturation: Matured in French oak barriques for over 18 months (30% new).

 Analysis: Alc 13% vol.